glasgowm148/Calamity/plan.md

 ## Winter semester

 * **Week 1**

+Initial Background reading
 * **Week 2**

+Requirements gathering
 * **Week 3**
+Literature Review
+Requirements gathering
 * **Week 4**

+Dockerise a version of Play Framework and start coding the logic to read and clean the dataset.
 * **Week 5**
 * **Week 6**
 * **Week 7**